TAKE A DEEP BREATH!

 Don’t overthink it, and enjoy the experience.

 Flying for the first time can be stressful, so You worry about arriving to the airport without the necessary paperwork.
-Remember that the most important document is your passport: make sure it’s up to date and ideally has at least three months, for Abu Dhabi it need to be at least 6 months, to go before its expiry whenever you travel internationally.
+Remember that the most important document is your passport: make sure it’s up to date and ideally has at least three months, for Dubai it needs to be at least 6 months, to go before its expiry whenever you travel internationally.
 For some countries, you can use ID card.
 Also, remember to book travel insurance.
 Print out your policy documents and bring them with you.
 Check-in online and print your boarding passes and hotel or tour confirmations or download mobile boarding passes on your smartphone where available.

 Don`t get confused by airline rules about baggage allowance and get your head around the difference between cabin and hold baggage.
 All airlines have restrictions on the sizes and weight of bags.
 Be sure to check these details with your airline.
 For airBaltic, check here.
 Please keep in mind arranging additional baggage in advance may be cheaper than at the airport on departure day.